AndrewYang2024/AndrewYang2024.github.io/_drafts/2020-12-24-The-Stupid-War.md

 1) There was professional money both short and long GameStop.

 2) Robinhood’s restrictions on stock and options trades were an emergency measure to manage its shortfall in collateral due to incompetent risk management rather than anything nefarious.
 S

+This meaninglessness is an affect that conceals a truth.
+All of retail investment is based on a lie—a suspension of disbelief.

+Nevertheless.

+even wsb opposes it.

+Ants countered, buying $43.58 billion (47.4 trillion won), propelling the KOSPI index over the 3,000 mark for the first time in history, in January of this year.
+The feat has been named the Donghak Ant Movement, a tongue-in-cheek reference to the Donghak Peasant Revolution, an 1894 uprising of farmers against corrupt government officials and economic destabilization at the hands of foreign powers.

+Class consciousness

 subsumed a speculative buble